What size schedule 40 rigid PVC is required for a 10/2 NM cable containing two cables?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the appropriate size of schedule 40 rigid PVC conduit for a 10/2 NM cable containing two conductors, we need to reference the National Electrical Code (NEC) guidelines that govern the fill capacity of conduits.
-The NEC provides tables that outline the maximum number of conductors allowed in a conduit based on the size of the conduit and the type of conductors.
+To determine the size of schedule 40 rigid PVC required for a 10/2 NM cable containing two individual conductors, it's essential to consider the National Electrical Code (NEC) guidelines regarding conduit fill.

 Subscribe